 • Influencing how political movements adapt organizing strategies to varying state regulations

-The Supreme Court’s remand ensures continued litigation over the boundaries between platform editorial rights and state regulatory authority, with significant implications for how political discourse is moderated across different jurisdictions.
+The Supreme Court’s remand returned the cases to lower courts for further proceedings on the boundaries between platform editorial rights and state regulatory authority, with the outcome affecting how political discourse is moderated across different jurisdictions.

 Related Entities